- Frequently Asked Questions >

 FAQ: MongoDB Diagnostics for answers to additional questions about MongoDB and Memory use.

-MongoDB has no configurable cache.
+MongoDB has no configurable cache for MMAPv1 storage engine.
 MongoDB uses all free memory on the system automatically by way of memory-mapped files.
 Operating systems use the same approach with their file system caches.

 Does MongoDB require a separate caching layer for application-level caching?¶

 No. In MongoDB, a document’s representation in the database is similar to its representation in application memory.
 This means the database already stores the usable form of data, making the data usable in both the persistent store and in the application cache.
 This eliminates the need for a separate caching layer in the application.

 This differs from relational databases, where caching data is more expensive.
 Relational databases must transform data into object representations that applications can read and must store the transformed data in a separate cache: if these transformation from data to application objects require joins, this process increases the overhead related to using the database which increases the importance of the caching layer.

 Yes.
 MongoDB keeps all of the most recently used data in RAM.
 If you have created indexes for your queries and your working data set fits in RAM, MongoDB serves all queries from memory.